chrisj42/webcheckers/docs/DesignDoc.md

 > _Provide a high-level overview of the domain for this application.
 You
 > can discuss the more important domain entities and their relationship
 > to each other._
+The higher level domain entities are the players and the board itself.
+The players both have to move pieces on the board in order to win the game.
+The board handles all necessary actions that are needed for the game to be functional.
+If a player wishes to make a move, the board will check if that is a valid move.
+The board will also then determine if the game was won based on certain set conditions.

 ## Architecture and Design